johndekroon/serializekiller/README.md

 ##How fast is it?

 We scanned over a 1000 servers in less than 2 minutes.
+Edit: We noticed that in some cases it can be slower.

 ##Help, we are vulnerable!
 My colleague hacker Sijmen Ruwhof made a nice write-up what to do next.
 You can find it [here](http://sijmen.ruwhof.net/weblog/683-scanning-an-enterprise-organisation-for-the-critical-java-deserialization-vulnerability)